My Cookie Journey

 Thin and crispy chocolate chip cookies ingredients.

-These chocolate chip cookies do not need chilled.
-I tried both ways, and I preferred the no chill version, but you can be the judge for yourself.
+These chocolate chip cookies do not need to be chilled.
+I tested them both ways and preferred the no-chill version, but you can decide which works best for you.

-In a bowl, I weighed the white sugar, then hit the tare button and add the dark brown sugar, then hit the tare button again and add the light brown sugar.
-Every time you press the tare button, the weight goes back to 0, which makes adding more than one ingredient to the same bowl so easy.
-You, of course, can measure the three sugars into a bowl.
+Step 1: In a bowl, weigh the white sugar, then press the tare button and add the dark brown sugar.
+Press the tare button again and add the light brown sugar.
+Each time you press the tare button, the weight resets to zero, making it easy to add multiple ingredients to the same bowl.
+Of course, you can measure all three sugars separately and combine them in a bowl.

-In another bowl, weigh or measure the flour.
-Then add to that bowl the baking soda and salt.
-I run a whisk through to blend.
+Step 2: In another bowl, weigh or measure the flour.
+Add the baking soda and salt, then whisk to combine.

 Time to get the chocolate chip cookies started.
 I use a stand mixer but you can also use a hand mixer.
 Either will work.